NepDisk/RingRacers-Noire/documentation/cvars.md

 Sets if the Cheats menu should show a warning or not.

+#### flipcam - flipcam4
+Default Value: "Off"

+Choices: "Off", "On"

+sets if flipcam is enabled, this is profile tied so its probably better to set there

+#### flipcam - flipcam4
+Default Value: "Off"

+Choices: "Off", "On"

+sets if flipcam is enabled, this is profile tied so its probably better to set there

+#### oldtricks - oldtricks4
+Default Value: "Off"

+Choices: "Off", "On"

+sets if oldtricks is enabled, this is profile tied so its probably better to set there

 ## Gameplay Cvars
 These are Cvars the affect the actual gameplay.
 These values are netsynched but not saved.